Unboxed-Software/solana-course/content/env-variables.md

 }
 ```

-Again, the example above doesn't show the instructions that initialize the config account, but it should have the same constraints to ensure that an attacker can't initialize the account with unexpected values.
+Again, the example above doesn't show the instruction that initializes the config account, but it should have the same constraints to ensure that an attacker can't initialize the account with unexpected values.

 If this is the first time you've heard about the program data account, it's worth reading through [this Notion doc](https://www.notion.so/29780c48794c47308d5f138074dd9838) about program deploys.

-### Constraint config updates to a provided admin
+### Constrain config updates to a provided admin

 Both of the previous options are fairly secure but also inflexible.
 What if you want to update the admin to be someone else?
 For that, you can store the admin on the config account.